-Many of you asked us how Firewalla can protect your cyberspace.
-Instead of giving tips and how-to's on features, our founders think it is important to emphasize the following first:
+Many of you have asked us how Firewalla can protect your cyberspace.
+Instead of just giving you tips and how-to's on features, our founders think it is important to emphasize the following first:

 Think Before You Click

 This is the best way to prevent malware/phishing type of attacks.
 Do you really need to click that link?
 Do you know the sender?
 Check the 'from' email address and see if it is normal or not ...

 In case you accidentally clicked on anything, or even before clicking, antivirus software or network IDS should be able to detect problems with the click.
 Firewalla, for example, will be able to capture all network requests, and if Firewalla has the signature, Firewalla will be able to block or at least alarm you of the potential problem.
 If the malware/problem does not rely on the network, your antivirus software should be able to pick up the problem.